-This course will investigate existential philosophy from the 19th Century to the present.
-Students will become familiar with the different branches of existentialist thought and the influence existentialism had on philosophy, literature, and culture in the 19th and 20th Centuries.
-Philosophers that will be studied include, but are not limited to, some of the following: Kierkegaard, Nietzsche, Heidegger, Camus and Sartre.
-Prerequisite: Placement into WR 121 and placement into RD 90 Audit available.
+Investigates existential philosophy from the 19th Century to the present.
+Introduces different branches of existentialist thought and the influence existentialism had on philosophy, literature, and culture in the 19th and 20th Centuries.
+Includes existentialist philosophers such as, but are not limited to, some of the following: Kierkegaard, Nietzsche, Heidegger, Camus and Sartre.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 - To register, you need the CRNs (ex.
 22398) of your selected classes.